-The record features four tracks of immense soul, emotionally piercing anecdotes that exposes the toxicity of a relationship falling apart—perhaps due to sustained misunderstandings, unresolved bitterness, or worse, yet unrealized pitfalls that are only bound to tear the actors down.
+The record features four tracks of immense soul, emotionally piercing anecdotes that expose the toxicity of a relationship falling apart—perhaps due to sustained misunderstandings, unresolved bitterness, or worse, yet unrealized pitfalls that are only bound to tear the actors down.

 With drumbeats resembling a heart pounding in woe, standout track “Choke” bravely opens with a prose that bites: “Did you see?/ I walked right out behind you when you left/ Did you notice me?”
 As an influx of ambient overtones rush to embrace Isadora Eden’s cold, melancholy crooning, a dark, sentimental spell surfaces to help ease her qualms.